-- Instruct the infected person and others to stop biting their nails.
+- Instruct everyone to stop biting their nails.

-- Tell the infected person to refrain from scratching the anal area.
+- Tell the person who’s been infected to refrain from scratching the anal area.

 - Use hot water to launder all bedding, towels, washcloths, and clothing in the affected house.
 Dry these items using high heat.